MicrosoftDocs/power-automate-docs/articles/faqs-copilot.md

 ## What is the system’s intended use?

-The system's intended use is to help you build automations easily and quickly, to start getting value out of automations as soon as possible.
+The system's intended use is to help you build automation easily and quickly, to start getting value out of automation as soon as possible.

 ## How was Copilot in Power Automate evaluated?
 What metrics are used to measure performance?